rkincaid/rc2014-misc/sc114/README.md

 As proof-of-concept, I wrote a short proxy in Python to listen for output from the bitbang interface and forward it to a real printer (a Brother laster printer in my case).
 This enabled me to actually print directly from WordStar on the SC114 to the Brother printer (included formatted text!).

+**NOTE**: All of this works fine on my system with the SC113 and Rotten Snow's "Missing Module" board and a 128MB CF card.
+This is all I have to test with right now, so **proceed with caution**.
+I plan to get a second ACIA and SIO/2 boards soon to tinker with and test this setup.
+But that may take some time.

 ### THE FILES

 The files included here are as follow: